 Cherry Hinton County Councillor Sandra Crawford

 Cherry Hinton RBL – Stuart Newbold (also Secretary CHRA)

 Ingleton Wood Martindales Architects Ltd (IWM) were appointed in June 2018 to develop new plans for a phased scheme that could be delivered within the available budget.

 In October 2018, the Steering Group reached agreement on the plans and took out a frozen concept design for public consultation in October/November 2018.
 There was overwhelming support for the proposals as they create accessible and much needed additional meeting space as well as a café area to help reduce isolation (there is no other café in Cherry Hinton).
 At this time it was thought that the project would be built in two phases – phase 1 the cafe, 1:1 space and meeting room, phase 2 a second meeting room.

 On 21st February 2019 the Full Council approved a capital bid for £767k to remove the need to deliver a phased scheme and to complete the full CHUB extension scheme at the same time.
 This approval is subject to the community raising a £50k contribution towards the costs.

 The HUB was granted planning approval September 2020.
 City Council approval of it’s share of the funds required was granted in October 2021 so nearly all of the finance needed is now in place.
-The project needs to go out to tender for the construction have been awarded and work has started June 2023.
+Contracts for the construction have been awarded and work has started June 2023.
 It will be around June 2024 before it is finished.